cmfunderburk/vmt-dev/src/vmt_engine/README.md

   sim.run(max_ticks=100)

 Implementation tips
-- Keep loops deterministically ordered; avoid nondeterministic dict iteration for side effects.
+- Keep loops deterministically ordered; avoid nondeterministic dict iteration for side effects
-- Set agent.inventory_changed = True when inventories mutate; quotes are recomputed in Housekeeping only.
+- Set agent.inventory_changed = True when inventories mutate; quotes are recomputed in Housekeeping only
+- Set agent.lambda_changed = True when lambda updates occur (KKT mode)
-- Use SpatialIndex for all proximity and pair constructions.
+- Use SpatialIndex for all proximity and pair constructions
-- Be strict about integer math for goods, positions, and discrete trade quantities.
+- Be strict about integer math for goods, positions, and discrete trade quantities
+- Pairing state (paired_with_id) persists across ticks until unpair event
+- Preference lists (_preference_list) are cleared each tick after logging
+- Money-aware code should check exchange_regime to determine allowed exchange pairs